Paper lantern: Vietnam

 In addition to the above two festivals, paper lanterns are also hung by Vietnamese people on the occasion of the Tết Nguyên Đán to look forward to a good new year.

-Paper lanterns are also used to attract visitors, for example, Hoian city, a famous tourist destination of Vietnam, often hangs paper lanterns throughout the year to attract tourists.
+Paper lanterns are also used to attract visitors; for example, Hội An, a famous tourist destination of Vietnam, often hangs paper lanterns throughout the year to attract tourists.

+Malaysia & Singapore

+Paper lanterns are used especially in Chinatown areas in countries having notable Chinese ethnicity heritage.

 South Asia

+India

+In India, star shaped paper lanterns hold cultural and religious significance and are widely used during festivals, particularly Diwali—the Hindu Festival of Lights.
+These lanterns, known locally as kandil or akash kandil in Maharashtra, are traditionally hung outside homes to symbolise the triumph of light over darkness.
+They are often handmade and vary in design, with intricate cutwork patterns, vibrant colours, and symmetrical shapes, making them an integral part of the festival's visual celebration of light and joy.

 Sri Lanka

-Colorful paper lanterns called vesak kuudu are hung outside houses during the Buddhist festival of Vesak.
+Colorful paper lanterns called Vesak Kuudu are hung outside houses during the Buddhist festival of Vesak.

-Americas
+America

 United States

 Placing candles or tea lights in a succession of small paper bags (known as luminarias or farolitos) is a common Christmas tradition in New Mexico.
 The tradition originated from the parol paper lanterns of the Philippines brought over to the Americas during the colonial period.

-Europe

-During the Festa della Rificolona held in Florence, Italy, children carry colourful paper lanterns through the streets of the city.

-In Germany, Austria, Switzerland and other German-speaking and some Dutch-speaking parts of Europe there is a tradition of the Sankt-Martins-Umzug (Sint-Maarten in Dutch), during which children parade with paper lanterns that are traditionally handmade.